fxmarty/rikai-mpv/README.md

 ```

 If necessary, modify `rikai_config.py` to fit your needs.
 The available options are limited right now and should be expended.

+## Key bindings

+* `F5` start rikai-mpv
+* `F7` stop rikai-mpv
+* With the mouse on a subtitle, *left* click then `Ctrl + Alt + UP` / `Ctrl + Alt + DOWN` to zoom/dezoom the subtitles
+* With the mouse on a subtitle, *right* click then `Ctrl + Alt + UP` / `Ctrl + Alt + DOWN` to zoom/dezoom the popup

+## Important notes

+* rikai-mpv overrides the settings set for subtitles styling in `mpv.conf`.
+You may wish to edit `rikai_config.py` to fit your needs.
+* If you are using a secondary sid for subtitles, make sure it has been activated at least once before turning on rikai-mpv.
+It has been witnessed that the secondary sid stays hidden.
+* rikai-mpv has not been tested in a multi-screen setting, but you may find relevant infos about this case in [interSubs](https://github.com/oltodosel/interSubs) repository.

 ## Build